jali-clarke/history-monad/README.md

 # history-monad
-Like a state monad, but it stores a list of saved states.
+Like a state monad, but it stores a list of state modifiers.

-Use "bookmark" to create a snapshot of the current state and push the snapshot onto the stack.
-Use "rewind" to try to revert to the previous state.

 The usual "get" and "set", as well as other MonadState-supported actions, will act using only the current state.